The Christmas Gift

-The Christmas Gift is a 1986 American made-for-television drama film starring John Denver.
-It was produced by Norman Rosemont, and was Denver's first acting role since Oh, God!
+The Christmas Gift is a 1986 American Christmas drama television film directed by Michael Pressman and starring John Denver.
+It was Denver's first acting role since Oh, God!
 (1977).

 Denver said he took the role "because it was the perfect opportunity to ease back into acting; it is a light, warm tale of human relationships.
 I waited for something that I felt really good about and turned down a lot of scripts over the years.
 I've been very picky about acting projects and, in retrospect, I made a big mistake a few years ago when I turned down the Zack Mayo role (played by Richard Gere) in An Officer and a Gentleman.
 It was mostly due to my naivete – I couldn't envision the final product from the initial script."

 Plot

-According to both IMDB and Amazon the authorized plot is as follows, "A widowed New York City architect and his young daughter take a Christmas vacation and end up in a small mystical town in Colorado where everyone believes in Santa Claus."
+A widowed New York City architect and his young daughter take a Christmas vacation and end up in a small mystical town in Colorado where everyone believes in Santa Claus.

-Home release

-According to Amazon, the DVD release of The Christmas Gift was on November 4, 2014, with English subtitles through Paramount.
-Also according to Amazon, the runtime for the movie on DVD is 1 hour and 34 minutes.

-The Christmas Gift was released on VHS by Good Times Home Video with a runtime as listed only being 96 minutes.